 Given the weight of the slab must be designed in function of the type of the type of vegetation cover to achieve.

-The roofs are suitable for extensive sedum plants, with over 600 species, since they are low, water accumulates in the tissues and withstand cold winters and hot summers.
+Sedum plants, with over 600 species, are suitable for extensive roofs, as they are low, accumulate water in the fabrics and withstand cold winters and hot summers.

 The most common are the Cape Blanc and borage white.